The Cost Of Living Impact On Personal Health & Hygiene.

 We have all seen visible signs of the cost of living impact on day-to-day essentials such as food shops and rental increases, but for the poorest among us, these changes have completely sent their lives into despair and ruin.
 Sacrifices have been made, one of the most sacrificial things being the time and monetary investments into our health and well-being.
-From NHS appointments being skipped due to the pressure they are facing, to limiting shower use to reduce monthly water bills, there are some contributing factors as to why our health is detriment due to the increase in the costs of living.
+From NHS appointments being skipped due to the pressure they are facing to limiting shower use to reduce monthly water bills, there are some contributing factors as to why our health is detriment due to the increase in the costs of living.

-Appointments and prescriptions are being skipped
+Appointments and prescriptions are being skipped.

-Hygiene products have become costly
+Hygiene products have become costly.

-Dental services are scarce and expensive
+Dental services are scarce and expensive.

 When discussing hygiene, our dental hygiene plays an important role in our overall health and cleanliness.
 With so much pressure from the NHS, dentistry practices such as Bupa have taken action to save their expenses and closed 85 of their NHS practices.
-These closures not only affect the workers but also the dental health of the patients who were receiving free dental care from such places.
+These closures affected not only the workers but also the dental health of the patients who were receiving free dental care from such places.

 Patients are now reluctant to visit their dentists, with only private practices such as Cheltenham Dentists available to better their dental health.
 Not only are dental practices increasing prices and being stained, but the cost of dental hygiene products has also vigorously risen, leaving parents neglectful of their teeth to maintain the health of their children’s dental hygiene.
-Data taken in 2022 suggested that 25 percent of parents have reduced the expenditure on their oral hygiene to support their children.
+Data taken in 2022 suggested that 25 per cent of parents have reduced the expenditure on their oral hygiene to support their children.

-Nutrition is no longer a priority
+Nutrition is no longer a priority.

-Sacrifices have been made
+Sacrifices have been made.